 Prepare the pan

-You can use paper liners or simply grease the molds.
+You can use paper liners or grease the molds.

 The difference is that only the muffin tops will be crusty with the paper cups because the bottom and sides will touch the paper.
 They're easier to transport if that is the case.

-If you butter the muffin tin and don't use the muffin liners, it will have more surface baking against the metal, resulting in a crust on the sides and bottom, not just on top.
+If you only butter the muffin tin, it will have more surface baking against the metal, resulting in crusty sides, bottom and top.

 Baking